Use a light or dark appearance on your Mac

 Dark is a dark appearance that doesn’t change.
 Dark Mode darkens the color scheme so the content you’re working on stands out, while windows and controls seem to recede into the background.
 It’s effective for viewing documents, presentations, photos, movies, webpages, and more.

-You can also choose an accent color for buttons, pop-up menus, and other UI controls, and a highlight color to use for highlighting selected text.
+In Appearance settings, you can also choose an accent color for buttons, pop-up menus, and other UI controls, and a highlight color to use for highlighting selected text.